bugrayurdagul/CatchyLabsBugraYurdagul/README.md

 ```
 _**Important:**_ Replace `change_this_with_yourusername` and `change_this_with_yourpassword` with your actual username and password and don't delete `unauthorized` section.

+3. Change the browser if you want.
+It comes with `chromeHeadless` default option.
+You can change it in the file named `configration.json` in the `src/test/resources/test_data/` directory.
+   Change the `"chromeHeadless"` option to `"chrome" or "firefox" or "firefoxHeadles" or "edge" or "edgeHeadless"`.
 ---
 ## Test Runs